Zoltán Kocsis: Career

 He won the Hungarian Radio Beethoven Competition in 1970, and made his first concert tour of the United States in the following year.
 He received the Liszt Prize in 1973, and the Kossuth Prize in 1978.

-Considered a great pianist, Kocsis performed with the Berlin Philharmonic, Chicago Symphony Orchestra, the San Francisco Symphony Orchestra, the New York Philharmonic, the Staatskapelle Dresden, the Philharmonia of London, and the Vienna Philharmonic.
+Kocsis performed with the Berlin Philharmonic, Chicago Symphony Orchestra, the San Francisco Symphony Orchestra, the New York Philharmonic, the Staatskapelle Dresden, the Philharmonia of London, and the Vienna Philharmonic.
 Kocsis recorded the complete solo piano works and works with piano and orchestra of Béla Bartók.
 In 1990, his recording of Debussy's Images won "The Gramophone" Instrumental Award for that year.
 He won another with the violinist Barnabás Kelemen in 2013 in the chamber category for the recording of Bartók's Violin Sonatas Nos 1 & 2.

 American critic Harold C. Schonberg praised Kocsis' extraordinary technique and fine piano tone.
 According to Grove Music Online, he had "an impressive technique, and his forthright, strongly rhythmic playing is nevertheless deeply felt and never mechanical.
 Kocsis has a natural affinity for Bach, but is also a fine exponent of contemporary music and has given the first performances of works by Kurtág."